-Building resilience, wellbeing, and crisis prevention by reconnecting with organized sound.
+Building resilience, adaptability, and crisis prevention by reconnecting with organized sound.

 Music for Management is a rising method of arts therapy that goes a step beyond mental health awareness and takes action on crisis prevention.
-Geared towards corporate and government workplaces, Music for Management is here to ease the burden of the pandemic and to shed light on the importance of accessible therapy and creativity.
+Made for all working age adults, this program is here to ease the impact of the Covid-19 pandemic and to shed light on the importance of accessible therapy and creativity.

 Music for Management is a new program, and by helping yourself, you can help it grow, as well as normalize therapy in the workplace.
-Options include private bespoke sessions, joining a fortnightly group, or contracting Music for Management for your own workplace.
-Any of this with any of the following options:
+Options include:

 The obvious one.
-We often think of stress relief and relaxation when we think music therapy.
-And yes, I also use the harp.
-As I mention in my first video, this is just the tip of the iceberg in the therapeutic process.
+We might think of stress relief and relaxation when we think of music therapy.
+And yes, the harp will be used.
+As mentioned in the first video, though, stress relief is just the tip of the iceberg in the therapeutic process.
 Not only can I provide the music, but I educate my clients on the best ways to use it to their advantage and how to apply coping skills for stress mitigation in future situations.

 Another benefit that likely comes to mind when considering music therapy for the workplace.
 I facilitate a lot of group work, only it's rather a unique process when it comes to team building.
 Lots of interesting toys and instruments are involved.
 Furthermore, group cohesion involving organized sound activates our brains in extraordinary ways.
 Do give 'This is Your Brain on Music' by Daniel Letivin a read if you want to learn more!